Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Preliminaries

 $k=1,\ldots, n$, are linearly independent over $\mathbb R$.
 This amounts to proving that $\varphi=0$ is the only element of $\mathcal{O}^{m,\,\alpha}(\partial\Delta,\,\mathbb C^n)$ that satisfies

-To prove this, it is clearly enough to consider the case when $m=1$.
+Clearly, it suffices to consider the case when $m=1$.
 Taking into account the invariance of the last condition under rotations we may assume that $\zeta_0=1$.
 Also by virtue of \cite[Th\'{e}or\`{e}me B]{Lempert81}, we may further assume that $H=I_n$.
 Then condition \eqref{eq:cond-RH} means precisely that for every $\zeta\in\partial\Delta$ the operator norm $\|S(\zeta)\|$ of the matrix $S(\zeta)$ is less than one.